PranavKambhampati/Tri3Drone/README.md

 # Tri3Drone

 [p1-Drone GitHub Repo](https://github.com/aryan114/Tri3Drone)
 [p1-Drone Project Board](https://github.com/aryan114/Tri3Drone/projects/1)

 On Project Board, we have smart goals listed for each ticket as check-offs.
 Descriptions for each ticket is provided below.
+Commits for each person on their mini-lab can be seen in the branches section.
+Each scrum-member has their own branch.

 ### Tickets